zhaoshuoxp/CRISPR_Pipeline/README.md

 #### Common Issues and Solutions
 - **Memory errors**: Increase the `memory` parameter in `input.config`
 - **Missing files**: Double-check paths in `configs/pipeline.config` and actual files in `example_data`

-Need help?
-Check our documentation or raise an issue on GitHub.

 ## Output Description